potreb/do-it-wordpress/README.md

-# do-it-wordpress
+# I'll do it for you WordPress

-I'll do it for you WordPress
+A simple library to generate custom types, taxonomies for WordPress